Disney Plus: Everything you need to know, with Mulan free to watch now

 Disney Plus has launched in the US, Canada, the UK, Ireland, Germany, Italy, Spain, the Netherlands, Austria, Switzerland, France, Portugal, Belgium, Finland, Iceland, Luxembourg, Norway, Sweden, Denmark, Australia, New Zealand, India, Indonesia and Japan.

-And Disney Plus started launching in Latin America this month.
-That began with a mid-November launch in Brazil, Mexico, Chile and Argentina, followed by plans for more overseas markets in the coming year.
+And Disney Plus started launching in Latin America in November, beginning with a mid-November launch in Brazil, Mexico, Chile and Argentina, followed by plans for more overseas markets in the coming year.

 Elsewhere, Disney Plus is slated to roll out in: